microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 The performance improvement comes from lower model parallelism degree and larger batch size as discussed earlier.
-Training 1.5B parameter model with Megatron alone requires 4-way model parallelism, and can only fit an effective batch size of 32 using all 16 GPUs.
-On the other hand, DeepSpeed does not require any model-parallelism to train this model, and can support and effective batch size of 128 without running out of memory, resulting in significantly higher performance.
+Training 1.5B parameter model with Megatron-LM alone requires 4-way model parallelism, and can only fit an effective batch size of 32 using all 16 GPUs.
+On the other hand, DeepSpeed does not require any model-parallelism to train this model, and can support an effective batch size of 128 without running out of memory, resulting in significantly higher performance.